nipun-gupta-e3183/SampleMS/samples/README.md

 Setting up development environment
 ==================================
 * Install OpenJDK 11
 * Configure our corporate maven repository by creating `~/.m2/settings.xml` with following content.
-Replace NEXUS_USERNAME and NEXUS_PASSWORD with your system username and password
+Replace SYSTEM_USERNAME and SYSTEM_PASSWORD with your system username and password

         <settings>
           <mirrors>